python/cpython/Doc/library/typing.rst

 Type aliases
 ============

-A type alias is defined using the :keyword:`type` statement.
+A type alias is defined using the :keyword:`type` statement, which creates an instance of :class:`TypeAliasType`.
 In this example, ``Vector`` and ``list[float]`` will be treated as interchangeable synonyms::

    type Vector = list[float]